Membrane Limits in Quantum Gravity: Review: Type IIB hypermultiplet limits

 which results in the F1-string tension

 and the KK scale

 decreasing at the same rate.
 In other words, the quantum corrections deflect the pathological string limit in the necessary way to obtain an emergent string limit.

 \textbf{D1-limit:} The results for the F1-limit were then translated to the D1-limit setting by S-duality.
-The S-dual statement to the freezing of the worldsheet instantons is the freezing of the D1-instanton contributions deep enough along the trajectory.
+Under S-duality, freezing of the worldsheet instantons is translated into freezing of the D1-instanton contributions deep enough along the trajectory.
 For a classical D1-type trajectory the relative scaling of the K\"ahler coordinates and the string coupling is such that

 (note that if the quotient goes to $\infty$ we have a decompactification limit, see below).
 This corresponds under S-duality to an F1-type limit in which the classical volume of the manifold is shrinking.
 Now, in order for the contribution of the D1-instantons to freeze, we need the scaling of the K\"ahler moduli to get quantum accelerated deep enough along the trajectory to obtain